 Harvard Law School offers several carefully designed options for students to engage in legal practice, all of which train students to be competent, effective and ethical lawyers while providing the supervision necessary for effective pedagogy and compliance with relevant statutes and rules governing the practice of law.

-Students can engage in legal work through the School’s clinical and pro bono programs in the following ways:
+a) Students can engage in legal work in the following ways:

 - Working within an established Harvard Law School clinic or externship.
 See Clinical Program.